jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 1.1.
 Subject to the conditions set forth in Clause 2, the Grantor shall pay the Grant to the Grantee [monthly in 12 equal US Dollar denominated instalments] in accordance with Schedule 1 [Note: Insert in Schedule 1 the payment dates and amounts to be paid.]

-1.2 Each portion of the Grant shall be paid either, into a bank account in the name of the Grantee as follows, or to a Bitcoin address provided by the grantee: [Note: Insert account details or Bitcoin address of Grantee for receiving the Grant.]
+1.2 Each portion of the Grant shall be paid either, into a bank account in the name of the Grantee as follows, or to a Bitcoin address provided by the grantee: [Note: Insert account details or Bitcoin address of Grantee for receiving the Grant.
+    Note: Insert account Account № / IBAN: KASIKORNBANK Public Company Limited (KBANK) Bank Address: 1 Soi Kasikornthai Ratburana Rd, Bangkok 10140 Tel: (66 2) 222-0000 Fax: (66 2) 470- 2749
+           SWIFT : KASITHBK (www.kasikornbank.com)
+           Kasikorn Bank Account
+           Account name oranat yusutar
+           Account number 7602756534

 ### 2. CONDITIONS